 - I found it lasted for over an hour before slowly wearing off.

 - It’s FDA compliant, so they have made it to the safety standards recommended by the FDA for these types of sprays.

 - It has undergone clinical trials, which found it to be effective and safe.

 - It works consistently – I found it significantly increased my endurance every time.

 - It doesn’t transfer to your partner if you use it correctly.

 - The metered spray bottle will apply exactly the same dose every time.
-So once you know how many sprays work best for you, you can easily repeat it.

 - It works quickly, so you can discreetly apply it in the bathroom just before you have sex.